They Copied It, So It Sucks

 as inspiration to create new stories and concepts.
 Considering that just about everything has been done, it's difficult to properly think of something new and fresh.
 This is not always the case, however, as sometimes creators deliberately try to copy

 as soon as its success becomes evident.
 They will immediately try to make something to compete — and most of the time it will fail miserably, because it was rushed or just implemented poorly.
 Other times it might come up with a really cool and ingenious new spin on the idea, and still never reach the same kind of popularity as its competition because somehow being too much like the original is deplorable.

 The error here is the automatic assumption that just because something is similar

 , it can't have any value on its own merits.
 If everything that was derivative was that bad, it wouldn't be done so much.
 Some can actually be quite good on their own.
-And enough followers can even make From Clones To Genre
+And enough followers can even go From Clones to Genre

 This assumption can be infuriating to creators of products that are similar to products being designed simultaneously.
-Your options are to either reduce the quality of your work in order to get it out first, or be written off as a cheap imitation of your competitor's product (which they
+Their options are to either reduce the quality of your work in order to get it out first, or be written off as a cheap imitation of the competitor's product (which they

 if the alleged victim of ripoffs wasn't all that original to begin with.

 The absurd extreme of this is when old-timers show off their long memories by dismissing new shows as rehashes of older productions which don't just fall outside Small Reference Pools